 Prof. Oded Shoseyov founded our subsidiary CollPlant Ltd. in 2004, and currently serves as our Chief Scientist since March 2019.
 Prof. Shoseyov served as our Chief Scientific Officer from August 2008 until March 2019, and a member of our board of directors from May 2010 until October 2016.
 Prof. Shoseyov is a faculty member of the Hebrew University of Jerusalem.
 He has extensive experience with plant transformation systems and protein engineering.
-Prof. Shoseyov has authored or co-authored over 300 scientific publications and is the inventor or co-inventor of 94 patents.
+Prof. Shoseyov has authored or co-authored over 350 scientific publications and is the inventor or co-inventor of 97 patents.
 Prof. Shoseyov holds a Ph.D. from The Hebrew University of Jerusalem, Israel.
-Prof. Shoseyov received the Outstanding Scientist Polak Award for 2002, the 1999 and 2010 Kay Awards for Innovative and Applied Research, and The 2012 Israel Prime Minister Citation for Entrepreneurship and Innovation.
-He is the scientific founder of 15 companies, including: SP-Nano Ltd., a nano-biotech company which manufactures SP1-Carbon Nano Tube coated fabrics for the composite industry; CBD-Technologies/FuturaGene, a forestry agro-biotech company that develops and commercializes transgenic trees for the pulp and paper and the bio-fuel industry; Melodea Ltd., a nano-biotech company that develops and manufactures Nano Crystaline Cellulose from sludge for structural foam additives for the paint, printing and packaging industries; and Valentis Nanotech Ltd., a nanotechnology company that develops and manufactures nano-bio-based transparent films for food packaging and agriculture.
+Prof. Shoseyov received the Outstanding Scientist Polak Award in 2002, the Kay Awards for Innovative and Applied Research in 1999 and 2020, and the Israel Prime Minister Citation for Entrepreneurship and Innovation on 2012.
+He has co-founded and holds positions at various companies, including: SP-Nano Ltd., a nano-biotech company which manufactures SP1-Carbon Nano Tube coated fabrics for the composite industry; CBD-Technologies/FuturaGene, a forestry agro-biotech company that develops and commercializes transgenic trees for the pulp and paper and the bio-fuel industry; scientific founder, chief scientific officer and board member Melodea Ltd., a nano-biotech company that develops and manufactures Nano Crystaline Cellulose from sludge for structural foam additives for the paint, printing and packaging industries; Valentis Nanotech Ltd., a nanotechnology company that develops and manufactures nano-bio-based transparent films for food packaging and agriculture; scientific founder, chief scientific officer and chairman of the board at Biobetter Ltd. an agro-biotech company that manufactures growth factors for the culture meat industry; scientific co-founder and board member at Wonder Veggies Ltd., an agro-food company that manufactures probiotic endophytes in leafy greens; scientific founder, chief scientific officer and chairman of the board at SavorEat Ltd., a food-tech company that manufactures plant-based meat alternatives; scientific founder and board member at Paulee CleanTec Ltd., a company that aims to be the world leader in the collection and disposal of pet waste through its brand AshPoopie, and to branch out to human waste treatment with future products that similarly turn feces into odorless, sterile organic fertilizer via its daughter company Epic-Cleantech; scientific founder and board member at GemmaCert Ltd., a medical cannabis company developing products to assure product standardization; scientific founder, chief scientific officer and board member at Seekwell Ltd., a research and development firm that focuses on developing natural, safe and clinically tested cannabis products; scientific founder, chief scientific officer and member of the board at Miruku Scientific, a New Zealand-based company that develops plant-based dairy proteins for the food industry; scientic co-founder and board members at Egg'n'Up Ltd.; co-founder, scientific advisor and board member at GeneNeer Ltd.; board member at Evogene Inc; scientific advisor and chairman of the board at PlantArc Bio Ltd.; and member of the scientific advisory board at Aliment Capital. .
+His appointments include: at the Hebrew University of Jerusalem, academic director of HUJI Innovate at the The Center for Innovation & Entrepreneurship and member of the scientific committee of the Center of Nanoscience and Nanotechnology.